The Late Gen. Josiah Magama Tongogara

 Tongogara began his revolutionary activities in 1963 in Zambia working in ZANU PF's youth wing awaiting to be sent to China to receive military training.
 After completing his training, he led the first group of people to undergo military training in China in 1966.

-After the ZANU PF elections of 1973, he was elected to be the leader of the High Command deposing Herbert Chitepo.
-This was viewed as major step by the Karangas to ouster the Manyika in ZANU PF's supreme structures.
-It was then that Tongogara subsequently became the commander of the ZANLA.
+In the Zanu PF elections of 1973, he was elected to be the leader of the High Command deposing Herbert Chitepo.
+This was viewed as major step by the Karangas to ouster the Manyika in Zanu PF's supreme structures.
+It was then that Tongogara subsequently became the commander of ZANLA.
 The following year, Tongogara stood firmly opposing the December 1974 peace talks engineered by the then president of Zambia Kenneth Kaunda which was meant to bring to an end the liberation struggle leading to the attainment of independence as a result of negotiations.

 Smith was also of the view that Tongogara was murdered by members of his party because he was viewed as a potential threat to Mugabe.
 A former detective of the British South African Police member of the Law and Order Section who claimed to have seen the pictures of Tongogara highlighted that the body had three gunshot wounds implying that his accident was staged.
 However a pathologist who was working at Mashfords Funeral Home who attended to Tongogara's body dismissed that the body had gun shot wounds.
 Rather he attributed that the injuries on the body were congruent to injuries of a car accident.